pdb-94/miguel/README.md

 ### Environment
 The class Environment represents the energy system.
 #### Input parameters
-To create an instance of the class the following parameters have to provided.
+To create an instance of the class, the following parameters have to be provided.
 The list displays all input parameters, a brief description and the data type.

 | Parameter | Description | dtype | Default | Unit| Comment |
 |-----------|-------------|-------|---------|-|-|